cloud66/c66toolbelt/README.md

 - *ip-address* : your IP address
 - *time-to-open* : 20 minutes

-To allow your own IP address to connect temporary to the specific stack:
+To allow your own IP address to connect temporarily to the specific stack:

 <p>
 <kbd>$ c66 lease --stack &lt;stack_UID&gt;</kbd>